Antonyeaster/blackjack/README.md

 *  David Bowers - David has been a huge help throughout this project.
 The guidance and support he has given me is massively appreciated.
 All of the meetings I had with David were a pleasure to be part of.

 *  Tutor support - Always reliable and quick to respond, it's always great to have them to reach out to.

 *  My Family - As always, thanking my family is important.
-Over the last month, my head has been inside my laptop trying to understand and learn Python, but as always, they understand it's what needs to be done and they fully support it.
+Over the last month, my head has been inside my laptop trying to understand and learn Python.
+As always, they understand it's what needs to be done and they fully support it.

 ## Credits